AJarombek/saints-xctf-ios/README.md

 ## Releases

-**V.1.0 - Official Release**
+**V.2.0.0 - Version 2 Release**

-> Release Date: Oct 19, 2017
+> Release Date: Jun 1, 2021

-This was the first public release of the iOS app.
+This version of the iOS app aligns with the second version of the web application and API.
+While no new features were added to the iOS app, aligning it with the new web application and API enables quick updates going forward.

 **V.1.1 - Safety Release**